bschreck/deep.sh/docs/tutorial_completers.rst

     )

 .. note::
-    Xonsh still supports legacy completers - see `Legacy Completers Support`_.
+    Deepsh still supports legacy completers - see `Legacy Completers Support`_.
     For backwards-compatibility, contextual completers need to be marked (as seen in the examples).

 This function should return a python set of possible completions for ``command.prefix`` in the current context.
-If the completer should not be used in this case, it should return ``None`` or an empty set, which will cause xonsh to move on and try to use the next completer.
+If the completer should not be used in this case, it should return ``None`` or an empty set, which will cause deepsh to move on and try to use the next completer.

 Occasionally, completers will need to return a match that does not actually